theburningmonk/stream_ext/doc/getting_started.md

     StreamExt.sum(input).then(print);

+### switchFrom

+The `StreamExt.switchFrom` method transforms a stream of streams into a stream producing values only from the most recent stream.

+The output stream will complete if:
+* the input stream has completed and the last stream has completed
+* **closeOnError** flag is set to true and an error is received in the active stream

+Example

+    var input     = new StreamController.broadcast().stream;
+    var switched  = StreamExt.switchFrom(input);
+    input.add(new Stream.periodic(new Duration(seconds : 1)));

 ### throttle

 The `StreamExt.throttle` method creates a new stream based on values produced by the specified input, upon forwarding a value from the input stream it'll ignore any subsequent values produced by the input stream until the the flow of new values has paused for the specified duration, after which the last value produced by the input stream is then delivered.